-FakeClients.com/UX is an easy-to-use, free tool for beginning UX designers to practice their user experience design skills.
+FakeClients' UX design brief generator is one of the most-used tools for beginning UX designers to practice their user experience design skills.
 Using the UX design brief generator you can generate prompts that you can work on as if they were real clients.
 Use these prompts to practice, fill up your portfolio or prepare for a job interview.
-To generate your first prompt, simply click the "Start" button.
+To generate your first prompt, simply press the "Generate Brief"-button.
 A randomly generated design brief will be generated for you.
-Because of the huge amount of potential combinations, no brief is the same.
-Click the button as much as you want until you get a UX design brief you would like to work on.
+Because of the large number of potential combinations, no brief is the same.
+Press the button as much as you want until you get a UX design brief you would like to work on.
 Try to work on the fake client briefs just like you would when working on a real client's request and go through your whole UX process to get as much practice and the best result.

 Once you are finished with your UX design, you can add it to your portfolio, share it or try to get some feedback on the feedback platform of FakeClients.
 Go to FakeClients.com/Feedback and post your design and the other FakeClients users will gladly offer you helpful feedback for you to improve your design.
 To improve your chances of getting feedback, be sure to give some feedback to other users and ask them what they think about your work.
 Don’t be afraid to post your work on FakeClients.com/Feedback, it doesn’t matter if you’re an absolute beginner or a professional, the community on our feedback platform will be kind and provide you with the feedback you need.
 If you want to get some more exposure for your work and social media account, you can check the “allow sharing” checkbox on the feedback form.
 Your UX design will automatically be shared on the FakeClients Instagram account and your username will be tagged if you decide to fill that in as well.
 You can also share your UX designs on Instagram or other social media platforms using the hashtag ‘#fakeclients’.